 2. We can evaluate a litter and help you select the pup that would make the best assistance dog candidate.

-If you are considering an adult dog, we suggest an assessment to see if the dog might be a good service dog candidate.
+Adult dog assessments in a public place can tell you if the dog might be a good service dog candidate.
 This could be one you currently own or one that you are thinking about adopting.
 Travel fees are added for areas outside of Nanaimo City (Qualicum to Chemainus).
-If you have a dog, we can do the assessment, and if your dog passes, the fee will be applied towards future classes.
+If you have a dog, we can do the assessment, and if your dog passes, the fee will be applied towards future classes. ($75 plus GST.)

 3. Preregister to book an In-person Private Nanaimo session ($75) or Skype/ Facetime session ($65)